 2.3 Why Were ChatGPT Plugins Useful?

-Plugins compensated for one of ChatGPT's biggest weaknesses:
+Plugins compensated for one of ChatGPT's biggest weaknesses at the time:

-With plugins, ChatGPT could access the internet and external databases, allowing ChatGPT to deliver not only more accurate, up-to-date, and significantly more information.
+With plugins, ChatGPT could access the internet and external databases, allowing it to deliver more accurate and up-to-date information.

-Additionally, plugins could massively extend the functionality and capabilities.
+Additionally, plugins could massively extend functionality and capabilities.
 With the Wolfram Alpha plugin, ChatGPT could do math really well, and with Show Me Diagrams, it could create diagrams.
+Both capabilities are now either natively available or accessible through GPTs.